nycjv321/simple-http-client/README.md

     // Post a resource with custom headers client.post("http://localhost:3000/resource", "/tmp/resource.json", new BasicHeader("key", "value"))

-	// POST to a resource with no body and multiple headeres client.post(
+	// POST to a resource with no body and multiple headers client.post(
         "http://localhost:3000/resource",
         new BasicHeader("key", "value"),